Chapter 4, Metalinguistic Abstraction

 Few things to notice:

-• I used 'true and 'false here instead of implementing language true and false values as opposed to the special form version.
+here instead of implementing language true and false values as opposed to the special form version.
 Why?
 Because after conversion, the syntax should conform to our language.
-We are not evaluating here but just converting to special form!
+We are not evaluating here but just converting to special form! - As an effect of above point, no eval calls in the conversion procedures.

-• Note that first is used two times.
+is used two times.
 Thus it will be evaluated twice!
 This has two problems: (i) Efficiency (ii) If an expression has any side effect(assignment), we have more trouble!

 We can avoid this using memoization but I have skipped this probably I think this may get covered later in the book itself.